Careers Advice and Guidance:

 01204333222 extension 2048

-Our Careers Adviser Miss Milburn offers careers advice and guidance every Wednesday, Thursday and Friday before school, at lunchtime and after school in the library.
+Our Careers Adviser Miss Milburn offers careers advice and guidance every Wednesday, Thursday and Friday at 3pm.

-Year 10 and 11 students will be given designated slots with Miss Milburn to discuss their flight path, and options for further and higher education.
+Students will be given designated slots with Miss Milburn to discuss their career flight path, KS4 options and decisions about further and higher education.

 At Essa Academy we believe that high quality careers advice, guidance and support are key in preparing students for their next steps in life and to manage those vital stepping stones from learning, training and into the world of work.